Skip to main content

 • Government.
 Based on data collected by cities and countries, your role in this industry may involve analyses on crime, traffic, weather, housing, and even the best sectors for the government to increase expenditure in.
 The primary role of a statistician in this area is to offer insights that governments can use to better inform their spending, decision-making, and legislature.

 • Healthcare.
-In this industry, you can take on the role of a biostatistician, which may involve many research-based statistical analyses.
+In this industry, you can become a biostatistician, which may involve many research-based statistical analyses.

 • Sports.
 The sports industry has become heavily dependent on the expertise of a statistician for everything from recruiting new team members to optimizing their gameplay to increase the chance of winning.